Lincoln Lewis

 Lincoln Clay Lewis (born 24 October 1987) is an Australian actor.
-He is best known for his roles in the movie Tomorrow, When the War Began and in the television series Home and Away and Slide.
+He is best known for his roles in the television series Home and Away (2007–2010) and in the 2010 film Tomorrow, When the War Began.

 Early life

 Lewis was born in Brisbane, Queensland.
-He is the son of Wally Lewis, an Australian former rugby league football captain and sports presenter on Nine News Queensland, and Jacqueline Lewis.
+He is the son of Wally Lewis, an Australian former rugby league football captain and former sports presenter on Nine News Queensland, and Jacqueline Lewis.
 Lewis has two siblings, an older brother Mitchell and a younger sister Jamie-Lee.
 He attended St Anthony's Catholic Primary School in Alexandra Hills and Carmel College in Thornlands.
 He also revealed that Wally and his brother (Lincoln's uncle) were butchers by trade.